ryanam26/DonkiesAPI/README.md

 Password: challenge
 Correct answer: correct

-### Testing add funding source to Dwolla in sandbox.

-After user has been sign up to system, Dwolla customers created in background.
-User profile should look like real profile with good data.
-Otherwise, Dwolla customer can not be created.

-As soon as Dwolla customer is created, and user has accounts, frontend will have link to create funding source.

 ### Transfers TDD
 donkies/tests/transfers/README.md

 ### Transfer flow.

-First we collect roundup to TransferPrepare.
-Then from TransferPrepare total user's roundup amount processed to TransferDonkies model (if user set funding source account).
-Then from TransferDonkies model we send transfer to Donkies LLC (via Dwolla).
+Instructions in TransferPrepare and TransferDonkies model.

+### User flow

+1) User sign up.
+After sign up user will get email where it should confirm registration.
+After confirmation user.is_confirmed = True.
+If user sign up by facebook, it confirmed automatically.

+2) After user is created in database it automatically created in Atrium.
+As we use production Atrium, do not create fake users.

+3) User need to add bank accounts (members).
+As soon as members are created, celery task automatically will fetch all accounts and transactions for these members.

+4) Then user need to set funding source.
+But customer in Dwolla will be created only after user has completed profile.
+So, the next step, user should complete profile.
+As soon as profile completed, celery task will create customer in Dwolla.
+On Sandbox Dwolla user data can be fake, but it should looks like real, otherwise customer can not be created.

+5) User need to add funding source (via IAV)

+6) In settings User set minimum_transfer_amount (By default $5 and can be changed in settings).
+As soon as collected roundup >= minimum_transfer_amount celery tasks will automatically send transfer to Donkies LLC in Dwolla.
+Donkies LLC email is used as a destination in Dwolla.

+7) After Donkies LLC got transfer, it needs to send transfer to user.
+Celery task will update data and TransferUser model will contain debt accounts and amounts to send.

-As soon as money received by Donkies LLC (checked by API), we process received amount to debt user's accounts to TransferUser model.
+8) Send money to user's debt accounts from TransferUser model.
+(Currently manually)

-From TransferUser model currently send cheques manually.

-### Transfer flow of money from user's funding source to Donkies LLC in TransferDonkies model.